The short version

 Already bought a Mac Mini?

-Here is the practical reality: your Mac Mini may not have enough memory to run a large local AI model, and that is perfectly fine.
+Your Mac Mini may not have enough memory to run a large local AI model, and that is fine.
 It does not need to.
-OpenClaw is lightweight.
-It runs beautifully on any Apple Silicon Mac Mini, even the base model, using cloud API models for the thinking.
+OpenClaw is lightweight and runs well on any Apple Silicon Mac Mini, even the base model, using cloud API models for the thinking.

-And here is what a cloud server simply cannot give you: your Mac Mini becomes the orchestrator with hands.
-It calls Claude or GPT over the internet for the reasoning, and then it acts on your actual desktop.
+What a cloud server cannot give you is local reach.
+Your Mac Mini becomes the orchestrator with hands: it calls Claude or GPT over the internet for the reasoning, then acts on your actual desktop.
 It opens browsers with your residential IP.
-It accesses your Apple Notes, your Reminders, your iMessages.
+It reads your Apple Notes, Reminders and iMessages.
 It drives real applications in a real macOS environment.
-That combination of cloud intelligence and local capability is something a Linux VPS will never match.
+A cloud server will never match that combination of cloud intelligence and local capability.

-You do not need a mansion to run a productive household.
-But if you already own one, there is no sense leaving rooms empty.
-We can set up your Mac Mini with the same security hardening, monitoring, and build standards we apply to every cloud server, and connect it to the tools and integrations your business needs.
+You do not need a mansion to run a productive household, but if you already own one, there is no sense leaving rooms empty.
+We can set up your Mac Mini with the same security hardening, monitoring and build standards we apply to every cloud server, and connect it to the tools your business needs.

 The hybrid approach